Rabies (Lyssa) ICD-9 071; ICD-10 A82

-During Pasteur's time, France was overrun with rabies and Pasteur's research stemmed from a great humanitarian soul and a zealous desire to do something to mitigate the horrible, inevitable fate of rabies victims.
-Once in the village of Arbois where he lived, he saw one of the townsmen being treated for a wolf bite by having the wound cauterized with a red hot iron.
+During Pasteur's time, France was overrun with rabies.
+Pasteur's research stemmed from a great humanitarian soul and a zealous desire to do something to mitigate the horrible, inevitable fate of rabies victims.
+Once in the village of Arbois where he lived, he saw one of the townsmen being treated for a wolf bite by having the wound cauterized with a red-hot iron.
 That was the only treatment method known then, and he never forgot the sight.

-He used this vaccine to inoculate a small boy, despite his own misgivings and a loud howl of protest from the public.
+He used this vaccine to inoculate a small boy, despite his misgivings and a loud howl of protest from the public.
 Joseph Meister, a little Alsatian boy, had been severely bitten by a mad dog.
 His mother turned to Pasteur as a last hope.
-First, the scientist injected the lad with the 14-day-old preparation, and gradually day by day increased the virulence of the vaccine until he was using a 3-day-old solution-that is, the spinal cord of the rabbit from which the emulsion had been compounded had been allowed to dry for only three days.
-Joseph Meister did not develop rabies and the world had its first weapon against the disease,
+First, the scientist injected the lad with the 14-day-old preparation.
+He gradually increased the virulence of the vaccine each day until he was using a 3-day-old solution.
+This solution came from the spinal cord of the rabbit from which the emulsion had been compounded, which had been allowed to dry for three days.
+Joseph Meister did not develop rabies and the world had its first weapon against the disease.

 Formerly, hazards connected with taking anti-rabies treatment were considerable; however, the rabies vaccine and antiserum in current use have excellent safety records.
 Since the chances of developing the disease are so much greater than the chances of adverse reaction to the vaccine, anti-rabies treatment should be administered in all cases of known or uncertain exposure.